 If you have just started intermittent fasting, it is often quite natural to excrete excess water and electrolytes through the gastrointestinal tract as soon as you break the fast.

-Therefore, diarrhea on intermittent fasting is only an issue if it persists.
+Therefore, diarrhea during intermittent fasting is only an issue if it persists.

 Against this background, a poor diet can cause diarrhea when fasting.
-The following food often contributes to diarrhea on intermittent fasting:
+The following food often contributes to diarrhea during intermittent fasting:

 - Dairy (lactose and beta-casein A1)